erpheus/hideit-bot/README.md

 Parameters in *tokens.env*:

-	* `TELEGRAM_TOKEN`: (mandatory) The token given by telegram for your bot (ask (@botfather)[https://telegram.me/botfather] for one)
+* `TELEGRAM_TOKEN`: (mandatory) The token given by telegram for your bot (ask [@botfather](https://telegram.me/botfather) for one)
-	* `BOTAN_TOKEN`: (optional) If you want to use (botan)[http://botan.io/] for traking your users place here your token.
+* `BOTAN_TOKEN`: (optional) If you want to use [botan](http://botan.io/) for traking your users place here your token.
 * `WEBHOOK_DOMAIN`: (optional) If you are going to use the bot with webhooks you have to specify the domain the bot will be running in.
-See (webhooks section)[#webhooks] for more details.
+See [webhooks section](#webhooks) for more details.

 #### Running with docker

 You can launch the dockerized bot with just one command.
 This will launch the database first and then the bot and connect them together.

 `docker-compose up --build`

-	Refer to the (docker-compose command documentation)[https://docs.docker.com/compose/reference/up/] for more options.
+Refer to the [docker-compose command documentation](https://docs.docker.com/compose/reference/up/) for more options.

 In case you want to change the command you want to run or see *stdout* in the terminal try running `docker-compose build bot` and `docker-compose run -it bot`

 #### Running manually

 First you need to have a functionning mongodb installation accessible at the url *mongodb* (try modifying *etc/hosts*), without password.

 Then you need all of the ruby dependencies: `bundle install`

 After you can run the bot if at the root directory you run the command `ruby src/long_polling.rb`, or `puma -b tcp://0.0.0.0:80 src/server.ru`.

 #### Production

 For running in a server there is a different *docker-compose* file called *docker-compose-prod.yml*.
 By default it will use webhooks.
 You can run all the docker commands mentioned before but adding `-f docker-compose-prod.yml` just after `docker-compose` in every command.

 #### Webhooks

 The server this bot will create doesn't handle the https connections needed for telegram.
 You should put this bot behind a proxy that will handle that.
 What the bot will do is generating a token (placed in the bot's url) that will be sent to telegram upon startup, activating webhooks (in case they were not) at the same time.

 Here is a sample vhost configuration file for apache2 that will provide the bot endpoint with authentication for telegram.
-The certificates have been obtained via (let's encrypt)[http://letsencrypt.org/].
+The certificates have been obtained via [let's encrypt](http://letsencrypt.org/).

 ```
 <IfModule mod_ssl.c>